 You can sprinkle baking soda after blotting out what you can from a milk spill.
 The soda will soak up the remaining milk, and will be easy to hoover out later.
 The process can be repeated many times and will help to remove the smell of milk.

 If you must use a professional product to deal with milk, the previously mentioned Prochem Stain Pro is your best shot.
-For additional details on how to deal with milk stains, click here.
+Of course, you can always find additional tips on how to remove milk stains in our blog.

 Are there stains that cannot be removed from carpets?